 To conclude, then, engaging in ‘impact work’ is often fraught with ethical dilemmas and conundrums – even more so when dealing with the sensitive and controversial subject material of radical right extremism.
 Approached in a critical and open way, however, what the CARR experience has showed is that the merits of doing impact outweigh the demerits – helping scholars engage in new avenues of research and ways of thinking that help enrich rather than compromise their scientific endeavours.
 In engaging in impact, therefore, we both transform our own minds as well as the minds of others – one of the ultimate quests in academic inquiry and lifelong learning in general.

-Dr William Allchorn is a Senior Fellow and Associate Director at CARR.
+Dr William Allchorn is Associate Director at CARR.
 His profile can be found here

 © William Allchorn.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).

 The post was originally hosted by Emerald Publishing.
 See the original post here.